Camerton, Cumbria

 Camerton is a small village and civil parish in Cumbria, historically part of Cumberland, near the Lake District National Park in England.
 According to older maps, it was originally called "Camberton".

 The village is situated about 1 mi north-east of Seaton, 3.9 mi north-east of Workington and 7.8 mi west of Cockermouth.
 It's linked by road to Great Broughton and Flimby, and there was a small footbridge over the river to Great Clifton however this was destroyed by the floods of November 2009.
 It has a population of 172, increasing slightly to 174 at the 2011 Census.

 Governance

-Camerton is part of the parliamentary constituency of Workington.
-In the 2019 United Kingdom general election, the Tory candidate for Workington, Mark Jenkinson, was elected MP, overturning a 9.4 per cent Labour majority from the 2017 election to eject Shadow Environment Secretary Sue Hayman by a margin of 4,136 votes.
-Until the December 2019 general election, the Labour Party had won the seat in every general election since 1979.The Conservative Party had only been elected once in Workington since World War II, at the 1976 by-election.
-Historically the village has been a Labour-supporting area.

-Before Brexit, it was in the North West England European Parliamentary Constituency.
+Camerton is part of the parliamentary constituency of Whitehaven and Workington.

-For Local Government purposes it is in the Seaton + Northside Ward of Allerdale Borough Council and the Seaton Division of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 Camerton has its own Parish Council; Camerton Parish Council.

 Railways

 Two railway lines once served Camerton.
 The line and railway station in the valley bottom were built by the Cockermouth and Workington Railway (CWR) which was eventually extended eastwards to Penrith, giving national connections and even the "Lakes Express", a through train to London, though this passed straight through Camerton.
 The station closed in 1952 and the line in 1966.
 In 2013 the station master's house was still in use as a private residence.
 The former railway embankment could still be seen, but the supports and pier of the former bridge over the river were washed away during the 2009 Workington floods, leaving no trace.

 A second line ran on higher ground to the north of the village, this was the Cleator and Workington Junction Railway's (C&WJR) "Northern Extension" which was part of a wider venture to connect west Cumbrian ironworks with Scotland.
 Camerton never had a public station on that line, the nearest being at Seaton (Cumbria) and Great Broughton, though their lives as passenger stations were very short.
 Although this line lost its meagre passenger services past Camerton as early as 1908 and was closed and lifted north of Buckhill Colliery in the 1930s, trains still passed Camerton along it until 1992 to serve the RNAD Broughton Moor.